-You have to get to know your students and take an interest in their lives.
-Let the students know that you care about them and their well-being, also share some parts of your own life to show them that you are also a real person.
+Get to know your students and take an interest in their lives.
+Let the students know that you care about them and their well-being.
+Also share some parts of your own life to show them you are also a real person.

-Tell them interesting stories, tell them jokes (Now and then – never be a clown or comedian.)
-Ask students about what is happening in their lives, to share themselves with you.
+Tell them interesting stories, tell them jokes (Never be a clown or comedian.)
+Ask students about what is happening in their lives to share themselves with you.
 Create rapport with them.
 When students like a teacher, they put in more effort.

 Don’t take things personally.
-Be an adult and understand that there might be other reasons for poor student behavior that you might not know about.
+Be the adult in the class.
+Understand that there might be other reasons for poor student behavior that you might not know about.
 Growing up is tough.
 There are many reasons why students act out or do things out of character.

 Have great expectations of your students, then let them live up to it.
 The worst thing a teacher can do is to look down on students, saying that they’re unable to do something, or that they’re dumb.
 That’s the last thing you should do.

 Demand mutual respect in your classroom.
 Students have to respect you and one another.
 When students don’t respect you, they won’t work in class.
 If they don’t respect each other, that might lead to bullying and some nasty exchanges in the classroom.
-When students are bullied, they won’t learn as well.
+Students who are bullied, won’t learn as well as they should.
 So you want students to respect each other and to respect you.
 As a teacher, you should also respect your students, so you should treat them in a fair and consistent way.

 When I first started teaching, I met a teacher who referred to her students as ladies and gentlemen.
 When I asked her why, she said: “If I call them ladies and gentlemen, I expect them to behave that way.”
 I’ve taken it for myself too, so now I call my (older) students ladies and gentlemen because I expect them to respect each other and me.
 You want to enforce mutual respect in your classroom.

 Limit downtime between activities and transition smoothly.
 What you want to do is have a very fluid class.
 You want to move from one activity to the next without downtime in between.
-This is because during downtime, students might get bored and do something they shouldn’t.
-They won’t be as focused and it is difficult to get their attention back to the task at hand.
+This is because, during downtime, students might get bored and do something they shouldn’t.
+They will lose focus and then it is difficult to get their attention back to the task at hand.

 If there is a break in momentum, it is difficult to get them refocused.
 Instead, you want to have your classes planned, with very little downtime between the activities.
 Quickly move on to the next activity, especially with young learners.
 Keep them busy with one activity following to the next.
-This is a very good skill for teachers to learn early on.
+This is an excellent skill for teachers to learn early on.